-Stephens Capital initiates its investing strategy by analyzing indexes that track segments of the market it may want to invest in.
-With software by Morningstar, the firm builds model portfolios using those indices.
-It aims to devise portfolios that have potential for the highest return for given levels of risk and diversification, based on the historical performance of these indixes since 1988.
-Stephens updates these models on an annual basis.
+Stephens, Inc. begins its investment strategy by analyzing indexes that track segments of the market it may want to invest client assets in.
+Using software from Morningstar, the firm builds model portfolios using these indexes.
+It aims to devise portfolios that have potential for the highest returns for a given risk and diversification level, based on the historical performance of these indexes.
+Stephens updates these models on at least an annual basis.

-Depending on your individual circumstances such as risk tolerance and time horizon, the firm applies one of these models to your assets.
-The firm also considers external factors such as broad stock market earnings, the interest rate environment and the outlook for inflation and interest rates.
-Clients may contact the firm to request certain limitations such as restrictions on investing in certain asset classes.
+Depending on your individual circumstances, such as risk tolerance and time horizon, the firm applies one of these models to your assets.
+The firm also considers external factors such as broad stock market earnings, the interest rate environment and the outlook for inflation and rates.
+Clients may contact the firm to request certain investment limitations within their portfolio.

 Fees Under Stephens